AdobeDocs/workfront.it-IT/help/quicksilver/planning/views/manage-the-table-view.md

 * Puoi filtrare per campi di ricerca che visualizzano più valori.

 * È possibile fare riferimento a un campo fino a 4 livelli di distanza dal tipo di record corrente.
-Ad esempio, se si crea un filtro per un tipo di record Attività e l&#39;attività è connessa al tipo di record Prodotto connesso al tipo di record Campagna connesso a un progetto Workfront, è possibile fare riferimento al budget del progetto nel filtro che si sta creando per il tipo di record Attività.
+For example, if you are creating a filter for an Activity record type, and the Activity is connected to the Product record type which is connected to the Campaign record type which is connected to a Workfront Project, you can reference the project&#39;s Budget in the filter you are creating for the Activity record type.

-Per aggiungere un filtro a una vista tabella:
+To add a filter to a table view:

 1. Creare una visualizzazione tabella per una pagina del tipo di record, come descritto nell&#39;articolo [Gestione visualizzazioni record](/help/quicksilver/planning/views/manage-record-views.md).
 1. Seleziona una vista tabella, quindi fai clic su **Filtri** nell&#39;angolo superiore destro della tabella.